In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 The second open testing release

-Thankfully, by the time I had the release ready a week later, the Google Play app review went through and Velocity Lapse was finally published for public, early access.
+Thankfully, by the time I had the release ready a week later, the Google Play app review had gone through, and Velocity Lapse was finally published for public early access.

 Third open testing release

-The third open testing release included the new tab navigation and import images as project feature which I submitted the same day.
+The third open testing release included the new tab navigation and the “import images as project” feature.

-I now felt like promoting a bit so I updated the website and replied to a few questions asking for time lapse app suggestions on Reddit.
-It turned out to be a good thing as over the next few months, a couple people found Velocity Lapse through my comment and gave positive feedback.
+I now felt like promoting, so I updated the website and replied to a few questions asking for time-lapse app suggestions on Reddit.
+It turned out to be a good thing as over the next few months, a couple of people found Velocity Lapse through my comment and gave feedback.

 Listening and acting upon user feedback can be hard.
-For Velocity Lapse, the feedback was mainly concerning missing features - some of which I would rather procrastinate than implement. ;)
+For Velocity Lapse, the feedback was mainly concerning missing features.

-I was reminded that tweaking the UI is great, but ultimately most users will accept the way that it is.
+I was reminded that tweaking the UI is great, but ultimately most users will accept it the way it is.
 They will care whether a certain feature is available and works.
-So, focus on features that meet the needs of the user.
+So, I need to focus on functional features that meet the needs of the user.

 Adding Manual Capture mode

-The capture view with the interval setting and other features was great, however it didn’t fulfill one required use-case that I had in mind from the beginning: time lapse captures over extended periods of time.
-Or, to put it differently: catering to those who would rather not leave their cellphone on location while it is capturing.
+The capture view with the interval setting and other features was great; however, it didn’t fulfill one required use-case that I had in mind from the beginning: time-lapse captures over extended periods of time.
+It would also cater to those who would rather not leave their device somewhere while it is capturing.

 Manual capture view